Bloomberg-Beta/Manual/Manual.md

 * Human-computer interaction: Hardware companies with network effects
 * Media distribution: Over-the-top television
 * Content discovery: Self-development through professional skill development
-* Technology platforms: Exploiting the increasing power of the browser, and WebRTC in particular
+* Technology platforms: Exploiting the increasing power of the browser, and WebRTC in particular; exploring companion businesses to open source software
 * Data: Vertical applications and analytical tools that affect business decisions

 We find it hard to imagine we’d make an investment in e-commerce or entertainment.